MatagTheGame/matag-the-game/README.md

 #### Run application tests

 Application tests span the entire SpringBootApplication and open browser to hit the server.
-They run against Chrome.
+They run against Chrome (which must be installed on the machine).

 Change the following options in IntelliJ for all of your tests:
  - Run -> Edit Configuration -> Templates -> JUnit -> VM Options

-Install Chrome and the [chromedriver](https://googlechromelabs.github.io/chrome-for-testing/).
-Then change JUnit VM options in IntelliJ configuration adding:

-    -Dwebdriver.chrome.driver=/path/to/your/chromedriver

 If you want to run headless (which is how CI runs) set:

     -Dwebdriver.chrome.headless=true

-If you want to use a chromedriver version with some extensions (e.g. redux tools)
+If you want to use a Chrome with some extensions (e.g. redux tools)

     -Dwebdriver.chrome.userDataDir=/path/to/an/empty/folder